-BMO Private Banking is part of BMO Wealth Management and is a brand name under which banking services are offered through BMO Private Investment Counsel Inc., a wholly-owned indirect subsidiary of Bank of Montreal, and estate, trust, planning and custodial services are offered through BMO Trust Company, a wholly-owned subsidiary of Bank of Montreal.
-BMO Wealth Management is a brand name that refers to Bank of Montreal and certain of its affiliates in providing wealth management products and services.
+BMO Private Banking is part of BMO Wealth Management.
+Banking services are offered through Bank of Montreal.
+Investment management services are offered through BMO Private Investment Counsel Inc., an indirect subsidiary of Bank of Montreal.
+Estate, trust, planning and custodial services are offered through BMO Trust Company, a wholly owned subsidiary of Bank of Montreal.

-All insurance products and advice are offered through BMO Estate Insurance Advisory Services Inc. by licensed life insurance agents, and, in Quebec, by financial security advisors.

 BMO Nesbitt Burns Inc. provides comprehensive investment services and is a wholly owned subsidiary of Bank of Montreal.
 If you are already a client of BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.

-®"BMO (M-bar roundel symbol)" is a registered trade-mark of Bank of Montreal, used under licence. ""Nesbitt Burns" is a registered trade-mark of BMO Nesbitt Burns Inc. All rights are reserved.
+All insurance products and advice are offered through BMO Nesbitt Burns Financial Services Inc. by licensed life insurance agents, and, in Quebec, by financial security advisors.
+"BMO (M-bar roundel symbol)" is a registered trade-mark of Bank of Montreal, used under licence.

+All rights are reserved.
 No part of this publication may be reproduced in any form, or referred to in any other publication, without the express written permission of BMO Wealth Management.
-ID1997 (05/19)
+ID1997 (05/18)